-Can I speak with Emerging Opportunities staff in advance about whether my proposed project would be a good fit for this grant or for additional clarifications?
+Can I speak with Graham staff in advance about whether my proposed project would be a good fit for this grant or for additional clarifications?

-Yes.
-We can discuss potential projects individually via phone or in-person.
+Yes!
+We are happy to discuss potential projects.
 If you have questions or concerns, we encourage you to contact grahaminstitute-emopps@umich.edu.